andywag/NeuralHDL/docs/architecture/README.md

 # Top Level Architecture

-The top level architecture for this design consists of a set of a top level which contains a set of independent stages attached using FIFOs on the block input path and streaming interfaces on the outputs.
+The top level architecture for this design consists of a set of independent stages attached using FIFOs on the block input path and streaming interfaces on the outputs.
 This choice was selected to avoid the complexity of having the internal neural stages support different operations in parallel.
 Each stage does the complete feedforward operation, tap update or back propagation work until complete.
-The pipeline stages and timing differ between operations making handling parallelism difficult.

 A basic block diagram is shown below.